 This type of word-of-mouth testimonial is used especially by factories and manufacturing firms.
 Their customers are distributors and wholesalers rather than individuals, so TV or magazine ads would only reach a small handful of appropriate people and simply confuse the rest.
 For this reason manufacturers attend product fairs and encourage existing clients who have had success in their agglomeration efforts with the company's special brand product to recommend it to other companies in their field who require similar services.

 Word of mouth and testimonials from people who have successfully used a product or service, such as a product like electrical wires to services offered, such as interactions with a mortgage broker in Toronto.
-When was the last time you saw a television commercial for clean up services after water damages your home?
+When was the last time you saw a television commercial for video production and web design?
 Never, right?
 That's because you wouldn't know what they were offering and wouldn't have the need to use them unless your home floods.
 So instead, the company targets insurance firms and plies them with testimonials from other clients about how well their services has worked out for them.

 Another form of testimonials used to sell factory product is the demonstration.
 Why simply have someone say a product worked great when you can pair that recommendation with a demonstration of the actual product in action?
 Take drug screening kits for example.
 You could have a company manager simply say how the kits were easy to use and helped weed out employees who were taking drugs in the workplace.
 Or you could have him say it while a the machine gives a workup on a sample of blood mixed with a narcotic.
 Which would be more effective?